141 comments

 But it’s more designed to be a debug tool than to block traffic from specific apps

-• quaff a year ago
+• quaff 2 years ago

 https://github.com/AdguardTeam/AdguardForiOS